-1. Book Yearly Furnace Maintenance
+1. Request Yearly Furnace Maintenance

-2. Frequently Replace Your Furnace’s Air Filter
+2. Routinely Put in a New Furnace’s Air Filter

-Our recommendations for replacing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You might have to change your filter more frequently if you have allergies or pets.
+You could have to change your filter more frequently if you have allergies or pets.